Certificate Signing Requests

-If you're unsure about creating certificates, consider using Aptible's Managed TLS feature.
+📘 If you're unsure about creating certificates or don't want to manage them, use Aptible's Managed TLS option!

-If you'd like to use a Custom Certificate with your Endpoints, you will need to generate a CSR, or Certificate Signing Request.
+A Certificate Signing Request (CSR) file contains information about an SSL / TLS certificate you'd like a Certification Authority (CA) to issue.
+If you'd like to use a Custom Certificate with your Endpoints, you will need to generate a CSR:

-You can generate a new CSR using OpenSSL's, openssl req
+Step 1: You can generate a new CSR using OpenSSL's openssl req command:

 openssl req -newkey rsa:2048 -nodes \